hotwax/oms-documentation/documents/system-admin/fulfillment/configure-rate-shopping.md

 For retailers with agreements with carrier service providers, shipping method options are directly offered to customers.
 Customers can then choose their preferred shipping method, and charges are applied accordingly.
 In such scenarios, carrier providers automatically offer retailers the best shipping prices.
 In these instances, HotWax simplifies the process by only requiring the mapping of shipping methods from Shopify to HotWax for generating shipping labels.
 For instance, if a customer selects FedEx Two-Day Shipping on Shopify, this method would have been pre-mapped by the retailer, including rates, zones, and other pertinent information.
 When an order transitions from Shopify to HotWax, this shipping method seamlessly transfers over.

+### Carrier Shipment Method Mapping

-Retailers need to create carrier and shipment methods in HotWax Commerce and ensure that product store shipment mapping is completed for the existing shipment methods.
-Learn how to map shipping methods effectively [here](carrier-and-shipment-methods.md).
+Retailers need to create carrier and shipment methods in HotWax Commerce and ensure that product store shipment mapping is also completed for the existing shipment methods.
+Learn how to map carrier shipment methods [here](carrier-and-shipment-methods.md).

 ### Shopify Shop Carrier Shipment Mapping